Ket people: Origin

+Genetics

+According to one study, the vast majority of Kets belong to Y-DNA haplogroup Q-L330 (94%).
+According to another research, most Kets belong to three unrelated haplogroups, 86.4% of whom to Q, 9.1% to haplogroup N1a1 and 4.5% to haplogroup R1a.

+A 2016 study found that the global maximum of ANE ancestry occurs in modern-day Kets, Mansi, Native Americans, and Selkups.

+Geographic distribution

+Ket people live primarily in Turukhansky district of Krasnoyarsk Krai.

+Kets by selected settlements as of 2010:

 History

 The Kets are thought to be the only survivors of an ancient nomadic people believed to have originally inhabited central and southern Siberia.
 In the 1960s, the Yugh people were distinguished as a separate, though similar, group.

 Today, Kets are the descendants of fishermen and hunter tribes of the Yenisei taiga, who adopted some of the cultural ways of those original Ket-speaking tribes of South Siberia.
 The earlier tribes engaged in hunting, fishing, and reindeer breeding in the northern areas.

-The Ket was incorporated into the Russian state in the 17th century.
+Some of the Ket were part of the Skewbald Horde prior to the arrival of the Russians.
+The Ket were incorporated into the Russian state in the 17th century.
 Their efforts to resist were unsuccessful as the Russians deported them to different places in an attempt to break up their resistance.
 This broke up their strictly organized patriarchal social system and their way of life disintegrated.
 The Ket people ran up debts with the Russians.
 Some died of famine, others of diseases introduced from Europe.
 By the 19th century, the Ket could no longer sustain itself without food assistance from the Russian state.

 In the 20th century, the Soviets conducted collectivization among the Ket.
 They were officially recognized as Kets in the 1930s when the Soviet Union began to implement the self-definition policy for indigenous peoples.
 However, many Ket traditions continued to be counteracted by the state.
 Collectivization was completed by the 1950s, and the Ket people were led to adopt the same lifestyle as ethnic Russians; education in Russian contributed to language loss as well.

 The population of Kets has been relatively stable since 1923.
 According to the 2010 census, there were 1,220 Kets in Russia.
 The Kets live in small villages along riversides and are no longer nomadic.
+Unemployment and alcoholism are rampant among the Ket, like many other indigenous peoples of Siberia.